paulwarren/nzde/dict/C/README.md

 ## crutch

-<b>1</b> n.
-(Rural) a long pole with an S-shaped iron attached for forcing sheep's heads under the wash in a plunge, pot, or swim dip.
-(See dipping crutch)

-<b>1</b> v.
-(Rural) to remove wool from the head, belly and rear end of a sheep in order to keep fleece-wool clean, to prevent wool-blindness and to clear udders for lambing.
+v. to remove wool from the hindquarter of a sheep

 v.
 (Rural) to push sheep under dipping fluid with the use of a crutch, a long pole with an S-shaped rod at the end, with which to pull and push sheep's heads.